luispedrogarcia/FireRadiativePower/README.md

 Given that extreme high-temperature events could produce high radiance signals within the SWIR according to Planck’s function, this presents a unique opportunity to explore the SWIR portion of the spectrum for quantifying FRP.

 <b> Research Objectives </b>
-Compare the non-traditional 2.38 μm band radiance between MASTER, eMAS, and AVIRIS Compare FRP at 2.38 μm for all three sensors and the traditional 4.06 μm  band with MASTER An area by area comparison between all three sensors
+<li> Compare the non-traditional 2.38 μm band radiance between MASTER, eMAS, and AVIRIS </li>
+<li> Compare FRP at 2.38 μm for all three sensors and the traditional 4.06 μm  band with MASTER </li>
+<li> An area by area comparison between all three sensors </li>